PharmEasy Blog

 Can I use heating pads to reduce period pain?

 Yes, you can use heating pads for period pain relief.
-Make sure you wrap the heating pad or warm water bottle in a towel before pressing it onto your skin.
+Make sure you wrap the heating pad or warm water bottle in a towel before keeping it on your skin.
 The application of heat can reduce muscle tension and relax abdominal muscles.
-This helps with pain caused by muscle spasms.1,4
+Avoid sleeping with heating pads on and never apply directly to bare skin.

 References